elunna/nerfhack-changelog/README.md

 * The zoos in Soko have been expanded slightly.
 * In addition to the amulet and bag, the Sokoban prize can also be a cloak of magic resistance or a magic marker.
 * Stop Sokoban guilt after acquiring the prize.
+* The iron bars in some of the Soko levels can be phased through, but it now incurs a Luck penalty.
+* You will now receive a message when incurring a Sokobon Luck penalty.

 ### Fort Ludios
 * Ported two Fort Ludios variants (Evil/Un)